High Tide (1987 film)

-Synopsis
+Plot

 Lilli is one of three backing singers for a touring Elvis impersonator until she is fired.
-Then, left alone at the beginning of winter she is stranded in a ramshackle beach town on the windswept coast of New South Wales.
-This remote, working class, tourist-town has a pervasive sense of rootlessness and movement.
-The people survive by changing their occupations with the seasons and work hard in small businesses.
-Here, stuck in the Mermaid Caravan Park, she encounters her teenage daughter Ally (Claudia Karvan).
-When Lilli's young surfer husband had died, she felt lost; she gave up her baby to her mother-in-law, Bet.
+Then, sacked at the beginning of winter she is stranded due to a defective car in a ramshackle beach town on the windswept coast of New South Wales.
+This remote, working class, tourist-town has a pervasive sense of rootlessness.
+The people have seasonal jobs and work hard in small businesses.

+Here, stuck in the Mermaid Caravan Park, she encounters her teenage daughter Ally.
+When Lilli's young surfer husband died, she felt lost; she gave up her baby to her mother-in-law, Bet.
 Lilli has been drifting ever since, and getting wasted.
-Bet is a rowdy, belligerent woman, devoted to Ally—she has taken care of her for 13 years but she has no idea how unhappy the girl is.
-Lilli has an immediate rapport with the lonely Ally even before she knows that Ally is her daughter, and after she knows, she cannot take her eyes off her.
-They belong with each other. but Lilli's terrified of taking on the responsibilities of motherhood, and Bet tells her she is riff-raff.
-When Ally is first seen, she is in the water; surfing is—"her refuge from the noisy junkiness of life with Bet.
-Bet isn't a monster, she's simply the wrong person to be raising the pensive Ally, whose emotions are hidden away, like her mother's.
+Bet is a rowdy, belligerent woman, devoted to Ally—she has taken care of her for 13 years but has no idea how unhappy the girl is.

+Lilli has an immediate rapport with the lonely Ally even before she knows that she is her daughter, and after she knows, cannot take her eyes off her.
+They belong together, but Lilli's terrified of taking on the responsibilities of motherhood, and Bet tells her she is riff-raff.
+When Ally is first seen, she is in the water; surfing is "her refuge from the noisy junkiness of life with Bet.
+Bet isn't a monster, she's simply the wrong person to be raising the pensive Ally, who is an introvert, like her mother.
 The drama is in our feeling that Lilli must not leave her daughter in the embrace of this raucous old trouper."